Maui Shore Diving Guide

 South Maui Scuba Diving

 South Maui dive sites feature a few excellent spots to explore from the beach.
-While Banyan Tree Divers enjoys shore diving in West Maui, please contact us for shore diving recommendations in Kihei and Wailea.
+While Banyan Tree Divers enjoys shore diving in West Maui, you can contact us for recommendations in Kihei and Wailea.

 Makena Landing

 No matter what you call this dive site, Makena Landing has the potential for adventure and discovery!
 New divers and certified divers can explore here.
 The maximum depth reaches about 40 feet without having to kick too far, averaging a depth of 25 feet.
-The topography excites divers because they can penetrate numerous swim-throughs to further explore this exciting dive site.
+The topography excites scuba divers because numerous swim-throughs allow for further exploration.

 So, yes, Makena Landing gets called Maui’s turtle town, but we feel compelled to mention that almost every Maui diving site could get called turtle town because sea turtles can be found nearly everywhere along the coastline.